Gilgamesh555/reading-helper/README.md

 The goal of Reading Helper is to manage your books and all that essential information in one place.

 CURRENT STATE: ON PROGRESS
-ANY IDEAS OR CONTRIBUTIONS ARE WELCOME
+ANY IDEAS, SUGGESTIONS OR CONTRIBUTIONS ARE WELCOME

+If you want to check the current roadmap check the current [ROADMAP.md](ROADMAP.md).